fortify-presales/FortifyAzureRMDemo/README.md

-# Fortify AST of Azure Resource Manager (ARM) templates
+# Fortify scanning of Azure Resource Manager (ARM) templates

-This is an example project for the demonstration of Fortify Application Security Testing of Azure Resource Manager templates.
+This is an example project for the demonstration of Fortify vulnerability scanning for Azure Resource Manager templates.
 It also includes a simple Java application so that both application code and infrastructure code can be security scanned simultaneously.

 To use this demo you will need the following: